Cool DuPage for Residents

 Trees.
 Reduce total lawn area to avoid extensive chemical use and

 Solar - Have you ever considered switching to solar in your home?
-Lets Go Solar is an online resource that helps calculate if solar is a good choice for your energy needs.
-Visit their website for expert tips and run your solar scenario http://www.letsgosolar.com
+An online resource that helps calculate if solar is a good choice for your energy needs.
+Visit the Solar Energy Calculator at http://solarenergy.com/solar-calculator.

 Tax Credits, Rebates and